innoq/iQpdfutil/README.md

 ## Using the pdf-utility

-Invoke the script with at least one pdf-file and provide an output-filename:
+Invoke the script with at least one pdf-file and provide an output-filename.

 <pre>

-$ iQpdfutil.sh in1 in2 in3 ... output.pdf
+$ iQpdfutil in1 in2 in3 ... output.pdf

 </pre>